 Each year, DuPage County Animal Services takes in nearly 2,500 animals.
-On average, 45% of these arrive as lost, found or stray animals.
+On average, 45% of these arrive as lost, found, or stray animals.
 Sadly, only 75% of dogs and fewer than 99% of cats carry some form of identification or microchip allowing us to notify their owners when they are found.
 Despite the unfavorable odds, the staff of Animal Services work very hard to reunite as many lost animals with their owners as possible.

 Lost Pets

-Dealing with a lost pet can be a very emotional time for the pet and it's family.
+Dealing with a lost pet can be a very emotional time for the pet and its family.
 If you or someone you know has lost a pet, please view helpful information on reporting a lost animal, locating your lost animal and preventing loss.

 Found Pets